 Day 10.
 Nata to Maun Highlights.
 Maun, Botswana.
 Accommodation.
 Sitatunga Camp, Maun.We leave Elephant Sands and make our way to Maun, the gateway to the Okavango Delta.
 Although officially still a village, Maun has developed rapidly from a rural frontier town to a community and thriving tourist town that has spread along the wide banks of the Thamalakane River.
 This is an area where red lechwe antelope can still be seen grazing alongside local donkeys, goats and cattle.

 Day 11.
 Okavango Delta Highlights.
 Okavango Delta, Botswana.
 Accommodation.
-Elephant Bush Camp, Okavango Delta.Leaving early, we begin our excursion into the Okavango Delta in an open 4x4 truck to the mokoro station.
+Elephant Bush Camp, Okavango Delta.Leaving early, we begin our excursion into the Okavango Delta in an open 4x4 safari vehicles to the mokoro station.
 Here we will be introduced to the local Tswana Polers who will be our guides for our overnight expedition.
 We travel by mokoro (dugout canoe) amongst the giant lily pads in search of resident wildlife as we meander the labyrinthine of channels to our tented camp.
 The Okavango Delta is a natural wetland spreading over some 1.6million hectares and offers a perfect habitat for the many species of wildlife that roam here freely.

 Day 12.
 Okavango Delta to Maun Accommodation.
 Sitatunga Camp, Maun.Rising to the sounds of the wild we enjoy our breakfast and then take an easy paced mokoro ride out of the Okavango Delta back to the polers’ station from where we will drive back to Maun.
 We aim to get back to Maun around lunch time allowing the opportunity to enjoy an optional scenic flight over this spectacular UNESCO world heritage site.
 Alternatively, the afternoon can be spent at leisure at the pool and bar area.